Introduction

 Avoid Plastics and Chemical Exposure

-Plastic bottles, food wraps, and chemical skincare products contain substances that behave like hormones.
-Switch to glass containers, natural body products, and chemical-free cleaning supplies.
+Plastic containers, food wraps, and chemical-based skincare products often contain substances that can interfere with hormones.
+Switching to glass containers, natural personal care products, and safer household alternatives can reduce this risk.

 When to See a Doctor

-Sometimes, natural care isn’t enough.
-You should see a doctor if signs appear before the age of eight or if periods begin before the age of 10.
+Sometimes, natural care may not be enough.
+It is important to consult a doctor if signs of puberty appear before the age of eight or if menstruation begins before age 10.

 Signs Your Child Needs Medical Evaluation